 - Have expenses associated with their research for which there is no viable alternative funding source.

 Appropriate Requests: Although the Psychology Endowment Committee will review applications for any amount, it is generally assumed that research requests will range from $15 to $200.
 Travel funds will be limited to a maximum of $500 per person.
-Due to the limited amount of money available in the endowment fund, travel requests will be considered carefully, and students are encouraged to apply for funds from other sources (see below).
+Due to the limited amount available in the endowment fund, travel requests will be considered carefully, and students are encouraged to apply for funds from other sources (see below).
 Students should first apply to CURI as their primary source of funding, and then to the endowment fund as a supplemental source.
 All applications require a signature by the students’ research supervisor.

 Psi Chi (MPA): http://www.psichi.org/regions/midwest.aspx